In this article

 1. A heartwarming product video that celebrates the process and showcases its best features

-The aim of a good product video is to be a beautiful homage to the process, style and features of the product, bringing the best parts of the product to the forefront.
+The aim of a good product video is to be a beautiful homage to the process, style and features of the product.
+Think of this "product showcase" as you would a product description, bring the best parts of the product to the forefront.
 If done correctly, these short clips (between 1-3 minutes) have the power to build a large following (and new customers along the way!)